 You can purchase The Curious Case of the Calm Delilah using my affiliate link below (because moneyz).

 If you’d like to support me, consider purchasing one of my DMs Guild products, such as Devil’s Advocate: A Guide to Infernal Contracts.
-It recently became a Gold seller!
+It recently became a Platinum best seller!
 You can read more about the project and what I learned from it by clicking here.